 Carrie - Scrapbook Story about an abused girl with Psychic Powers who takes a terrible revenge at the prom.
 King's wife stopped him from throwing the manuscript out and convinced him to finish it.
 Made into a movie by Brian De Palma that received two Academy Award nominations (for acting), which later received a sequel and a made-for-TVremake.
-It was also made into an infamously terrible musical that has become a byword for "flopped on Broadway".
+It was also made into an infamously terrible musical that has become a byword for "flopped on Broadway", though a 2011/12 revival did modestly well and even produced a cast album.

 'Salem's Lot - Vampires in a small town in Maine, and the efforts of a few to get rid of them.
 Made into two TV miniseries.
 King's first visit to the Creepy Small Town, which he keeps coming back to, under a variety of names and states.
 Notable that his publisher advised him not to have this as his second book, lest he be pigeonholed as a horror novelist.
 Guess they got over it.